EWaterman/EWaterman.github.io/_posts/Ch1/0001-04-01-staying-organized.md

 ### <a name="project-folder"></a>Project folder

 <hr><br>
 With scripts, art, marketing supplies and more, you’re going to have A LOT of files to deal with.
-Without a plan for where to store all your files it’s easy for your project folder to become a complete mess. **A good folder structure will save you a lot of headaches searching for your files.**
+Without a plan for where to store all your files, it’s easy for your project folder to become a complete mess. **A good folder structure will save you a lot of headaches searching for your files.**

 If you want to use the same folder structure that I do, follow these steps: